Skip to main content

 OpenID Connect (OIDC) Setup

 LILT is expanding SSO support to include OpenID Connect (OIDC) in addition to SAML.
 This provides more flexibility for organizations using different identity providers.
-Note: LILT currently supports SAML configuration.
-OIDC support is being added and will be available soon.
+Note: LILT supports both SAML and OIDC configuration for SSO.

 Set SSO Users’ Domains on Account Creation